Bust the bloat: All about period bloating

 Why do you get bloated on your period?

-For some, this hormonal bloating may explain a feeling of weight gain before their period starts.
+For some, this hormonal bloating may explain a feeling of weight gain before their menstruation starts.
 It can also feel like your abdomen or other parts of your body are tight or even swollen.
 In some extreme cases, period bloating can even make menstruators look pregnant (think 1st trimester).
 Some, also experience more gas before a period.

 How to get rid of period bloating

 SUGARS: Raffinose, lactose, fructose, and sorbitol – both natural and artificial sugars.
 You don’t need to avoid ALL sugars, since there are healthy sugars in things like coconut water and berries.
-But limiting the following types of sugars will help significantly reduce bloating:4
+But limiting the following types of sugars will help significantly reduce period bloating:4

 - Raffinose: Beans contain large amounts of this complex sugar.
 Smaller amounts are found in cabbage, Brussels sprouts, broccoli, asparagus, other vegetables, and whole grains.